This post may contain affiliate links. Please read my affiliate policy.

 This melon smoothie has NO liquid… and that’s on purpose.
 I want my smoothie to be drinkable, yet not juice.
 The 1 1/2 cups of fresh watermelon gives me all the water I need for this smoothie.

 If you’re needing to swap out the watermelon, I suggest swapping for another fruit in the family: cantaloupe, honeydew or even zucchini.
 Swaps will change the taste, so you might need to add a banana or peaches to keep this melon smoothie sweet with any substitutions you make.
+For tips on blending and balancing flavors, check out my guide on how to make a smoothie.

 melon smoothie ingredients

-More Melon Smoothie Recipes
+More Melon Recipes

 Summer Melon Smoothie